SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Methodology

 A key decision to be made for captioning is what image to give the VQA model when multiple views of an object are present.
-We make this choice by using the viewpoint that has the highest CLIP similarity with the target label.
-We use the Qwen2-7B model as our VLM as we found it to work best to generate accurate and concise descriptions following our template.
-We query the VLM with the following prompt format: "You are an AI model that describes the characteristics of a query object in an image.
+We make this choice by using the viewpoint that has the \textit{highest CLIP similarity} with the target label, which is obtained from ground truth for the ReferIt3D benchmarks and from the semantic mapping module for the real-world experiments.
+We use Qwen2-VL-7B \cite{yang2024qwen2technicalreport} as our VLM as we found it to perform best in generating accurate and concise descriptions following our template, and the quantized version of Qwen2.5-VL-Instruct-3B for system deployment due to memory constraints.
+We query the VLM with the following prompt format: \texttt{``You are an AI model that describes the characteristics of a query object in an image.
 Describe the $<$object$>$ in this image, using properties like color, material, shape, affordances, and other meaningful attributes.
-Provide the response in this format: “The $<$object name$>$ is $<$color$>$, $<$material$>$, $<$shape$>$".
+Provide the response in this format: `The $<$object name$>$ is $<$color$>$, $<$material$>$, $<$shape$>$'"}.
 We release all object crops and captions as a supplement to the ScanNet \cite{dai2017scannet} dataset along with our code.
-A sample of object crops and their corresponding captions are shown in Fig. \ref{fig:captions}.
+A sample of object crops and their corresponding captions are shown in Figure \ref{fig:captions}.